Pyranometer (PYR-BTA )

 - This procedure should be done at several different times.
 If the readings are consistently off, contact Vernier.

-Note: Debris build-up on the lens of the PAR Sensor is a common cause of inaccurate readings.
+Note: Debris build-up on the lens of the Pyranometer Sensor is a common cause of inaccurate readings.
 Salt deposits can accumulate on the sensor from evaporation of sprinkler irrigation water and dust can accumulate during periods of low rainfall.

 Related Products

-- PAR Sensor (PAR-BTA)
+- PAR Sensor (

-- Go Direct® Pyranometer (GDX-PYR)
+GDX-PAR ) - Go Direct® Pyranometer (

 Additional Products